will-smithgall/ppDisplay/README.md

 ```sh
 pip install -r requirements.txt
 ```
 3. Create a file called ```.env```.
-Inside this file, have two lines for your API client ID and Secret It should look this once complete
+Inside this file, have two lines for your API client ID and clint secret.
+It should look this once complete
 ```sh
 CLIENT_ID=xxxxx
 CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx